 Prioritize geographical areas where BMP efforts are to be focused.

-The South Florida Water Management District (SFWMD), the Florida Department of Environmental Protection (FDEP), and the Florida Department of Agriculture and Consumer Services (FDACS), hereinafter collectively referred to as the Coordinating Agencies, have identified WAM as the best tool for performing such analyses in the LOW.
+The South Florida Water Management District (SFWMD), the Florida Department of Environmental Protection (FDEP), and the FDACS, hereinafter collectively referred to as the Coordinating Agencies, have identified WAM as the best tool for performing such analyses in the LOW.

 Some examples of WAM applications include: